top of page

 • Lien & Vehicle History Check - This is extremely important.
 If the bike has a lien on it you could be out for a ride one day to find it repossessed under the previous owner's name.
 That is no fun at all.
 Purchase a CARFAX or go to your local registry to run a VIN check.
 If the seller has a CARFAX, make sure the date is current.
 Also be sure to check if there are provincial checks that may not show up on CARFAX, such as SGI Vin Search.
 If the bike has a lien and the seller claims they will "pay it out after you pay them" - refuse.
 This is simply not worth the risk.
 You can either have them pay out the lien first and get you a lien release, OR you can meet at the financial institution and pay out the lien yourself, giving them the difference.

-• Ownership Confirmation - Be sure that the person selling the ride is the legitimate owner.
+• Confirm the Owner - Be sure that the person selling the motorcycle is the legitimate owner.
 Request that they provide proof of registration in their name.
 Match it to their drivers license.
 Make payment solely in that person's name.
 There are an increasing number of stolen bike scams, so be extra cautious during your search.

 • Never Leave a Deposit Sight Unseen - If a seller is pushing for you to send them a deposit prior to viewing, search for another option.
 There is an increasing number of deposit scams happening every day.

-If you are buying from a motorcycle dealer you should be covered as far as ownership and liens are concerned as the onus is on them to ensure the product they are selling is valid.
+If you are buying from a motorcycle dealer you are covered as far as liens are concerned as the onus is on them to ensure the motorcycle that they are selling is free and clear, ready to hit the road.
 I would still request a CARFAX to check for accident and service history.
 I would also ask about and consider getting warranty coverage as you are still buying a used bike.
 This is a benefit of going through a dealership versus buying from a private seller and, in some cases, may be worth the extra markup.

 So the bike is in great shape.
 You've confirmed its lien-free and that you're buying from the true owner.
 The final step is confirming the price.
 No matter if you're buying from a dealer or private seller - always ask if the price is the best possible.
 Some dealerships will throw in extras or incentives to help close the deal.